 9 January 2014: Akpom loaned to Brentford.
 He was also loaned to Coventry, and started to make first team appearances by the end of the year.
 In 2015 he started to make regular appearances with Hull in the Championship

-10 January 1840: The Penny Post was started – an important when considering how Arsenal arranged the friendly fixtures in 1886/7.
-Without the postal system it would have been impossible to play anyone except nearby neighbours.
+10 January 1840: The Penny Post was started – an important issue when considering how Arsenal arranged the friendly fixtures in 1886/7, and in particular how Dial Square came to play Eastern Wanderers.
+Without the postal system it would have been impossible to play anyone except teams in Plumstead and Woolwich.

-10 January 1891: As Arsenal moved towards winning the London Senior Cup they played Old Westminsters, who appealed against the state of the ground, as did Arsenal against Old West using an ineligible player.
+10 January 1891: As Arsenal moved towards winning the London Senior Cup they played Old Westminsters.
+Old West appealed against the state of the ground, (it must have been truly awful for there to be an appeal) and Arsenal appealed against Old West for using an ineligible player.
 Old West eventually dropped out.

-10 January 1900: Bristol City 1 Arsenal 3 – in the Southern District Combination – the competition that ended with a match v Tottenham which was abandoned through abusive language from the crowd.
+10 January 1900: Bristol City 1 Arsenal 3 – in the Southern District Combination – the competition that ended with a match v Tottenham which was abandoned due to abusive language from the crowd.

 10 January 1903: First Arsenal game for Tommy Shanks.
-He performed reasonably in his first season, but still got caps for Ireland, before becoming a star turn in his second year at the club.
+He performed reasonably in his first season and got caps for Ireland, before becoming a star turn in his second year at the club.

 10 January 1905: Andy Ducat joined from Southend Athletic.
 He became perhaps the greatest Woolwich Arsenal player of them all, and was only sold as the club sank into financial disaster.